kent-map/dickens/docs/mobile-landscapes.md

 As so often in Dickens, Magwitch’s sousing in the [[River Medway]] carries overtones of baptism and renewal.
 Possibly also vial’s disease (the fjord incident could have been worse after all) and one of us had school on Monday.

-So for our next foray we carefully avoided the river and set off in search of Estella via the '''Blue Boar''' (otherwise the [Bull Inn](https://www.rvbhotel.com/)).
+So for our next foray we carefully avoided the river and set off in search of Estella via the 'Blue Boar' (otherwise the [Bull Inn](https://www.rvbhotel.com/)).

 [[File:Bull_Inn.JPG|thumb|500px|right|Bull Inn]]